Backstage Plugin Guide | PagerDuty

 Availability

-The PagerDuty plugin for Backstage is available on Professional, Business, and Enterprise plans for Incident Management.
-To upgrade your plan, please contact our Sales Team.
+The PagerDuty plugin for Backstage is available on Professional, Business, and Enterprise plans for incident management.
+To upgrade your plan, contact our Sales Team.

 In Backstage